LÖSEN • Blog

 That approach makes sense on the surface.

-Why is that muscle creating tension in the first place?
+Why is that muscle compensating and creating tension in the first place?

-Because tension is not always a local problem.
+Because tension is not always a local issue.

-Sometimes the tight area is simply where the body is expressing a deeper pattern of compensation, protection, instability, overload, or inefficient movement.
+Sometimes the tight area is simply where the body is compensating for a deeper pattern of poor posture, overload, instability, or inefficient movement.

 In other words, the place you feel tension may not be the place where the tension began.